… to foster, strengthen, and promote Bucks County’s diverse arts and cultural community …

 With that great success as a backdrop, a steering committee was formed in the early 2000’s to re-establish The Arts & Cultural Council of Bucks County.
 Guided by founder Katharine Steele Renninger, this group of concerned citizens, philanthropists, and government officials helped to lead the next stage of development and forged alliances with arts and cultural organizations throughout the county.

-As the Arts & Cultural Council of Bucks County grew membership and garnered attention across the community, it looked to serve the members in a more meaningful way by having a place to call home.
-In early 2020, the A&C initiated an Alliance with Freeman Hall at Salem, on East Court Street in Doylestown.
-This Alliance establishes a valuable partnership rooted in the arts, positions both organizations for increased revenue and future growth, reinforces shared values, and builds strong recognition for a unified commitment to arts and culture throughout the region.
+Since its founding in 1974, the Arts & Cultural Council of Bucks County has grown membership and garnered attention across the region.
+We now look to serve members and the community in a more meaningful way by having a place to call home.
+To that end, in 2021 the A&C Board formalized a partnership with Freeman Hall at Salem, on East Court Street in Doylestown.
+Programs offered in the historic building will provide over 1500 square feet of exhibition and meeting space, thereby creating opportunities for serving a greatly expanded region with a more diverse audience and building strong recognition for a unified commitment to arts and culture.

 Sun, Alix Stoll